Trip created by Patricia Doe

 Start the morning off with a relaxing boat trip across the iconic Lakes of Killarney, with panoramas of the mountains of Killarney National Park unfolding on all sides.
 Alighting at a scenic spot, we take to one of the loveliest parts of Kerry along quiet roads and mountain tracks winding their way through the Black Valley – so called because it was the last place in Ireland to be connected to the electric grid in the 1970s.
 (B,L)

-Carrantuohill is Ireland’s highest peak and the jewel in the crown of our Ring of Kerry hiking tour.
-At 1,040m, Carrantuohill’s jagged summit presents an enticing challenge for today!
-There are many paths to the summit: the cliff-sides of O’Shea’s Gully or the aptly named Devil’s Ladder are just two options.
-As we hike, we’ll take time to enjoy the wild flowers, spot raptors soaring on the mountain thermals and look out for Irish mountain hares.
+Carrantuohil is Ireland’s highest peak and the jewel in the crown of our Ring of Kerry hiking tour.
+At 1,040m, Carrantuohil’s jagged summit presents an enticing challenge for today.
+There are many paths to the summit: the cliff-sides of O’Shea’s Gully or the aptly named Devil’s Ladder are two of the options.
+Along the hike, take time to enjoy the wildflowers, spot raptors soaring on the mountain thermals and look out for Irish mountain hares.
 Though a demanding hike, the view from the top makes it worth the effort.
 (B,L)

 One of Ireland’s tallest mountains, Mt Brandon is named after St. Brendan the Navigator, who is said to have seen “The Promised Land” from its summit, inspiring his legendary seven year “Voyage of St Brendan.”
 We’ll take the road-less-travelled to the summit for stunning views of Brandon Bay.
 The Dingle Peninsula is a haven for artists and crafters and we will visit a potter’s studio to view some of the local crafts before spending our evening in Dingle town, arguably one of the strongest bastions of traditional Irish music.
 Join the locals in a cheery pub for some real ‘craic agus ceoil’ (fun, music and dance) to mark our last night together on the Ring of Kerry!
 (B,L,D)